MontgomeryLab/tinyRNA/README.md

 6. An updated Paths File (`paths.yml`) with the path to the genome sequence.
 7. A Run Config file (`run_config.yml`) located in your working directory or the path to the file.
 The template provided does not need to be updated if you wish to use the default settings.

-To run an end-to-end analysis, be sure that your working within the conda aquatx-srna environment (instructions above) in your terminal and optionally set your working directory that contains the Run Config file.
+To run an end-to-end analysis, be sure that you're working within the conda tinyrna environment (instructions above) in your terminal and optionally set your working directory that contains the Run Config file.
 Than, simply enter the following code into your terminal (if you are not working in the directory containing `run_config.yml`, provide the path before the name of the file - `path/to/run_config.yml`:

 ```
-aquatx run --config run_config.yml
+tinyrna run --config run_config.yml
 ```

 ### Running Individual Steps
-The process for running individual steps differs depending on whether the step is an AQuATx Python component, or a CWL wrapped third party tool.
+The process for running individual steps differs depending on whether the step is an tinyRNA Python component, or a CWL wrapped third party tool.

 The following steps are Python components.
 Their corresponding commands may be invoked at the command line:
 ##### Create Workflow
 ```
-aquatx-config -i CONFIG
+tinyrna-config -i CONFIG

   required arguments:
     -i CONFIG, --input-file CONFIG